-Joe's simulations were found to be the second most accurate out of over 20 different models tested - this was years before PCs were invented - his programs were developed on an 8 bit computer with just 64kb memory and 120kb of floppy disk which stored the operating system as well as the data.
-However, despite the tiny computer, it blew away the other researchers who had all the resources of University mainframes to call on.
+Joe's simulations were found to be the second most accurate out of over 20 different models tested - this was 2 years before PCs were invented - his programs were developed on an 8 bit computer running at 4MHz, with just 64kb memory and 240KB of floppy disk which stored the operating system as well as the data.
+However, despite the tiny computer, his software blew away the other researchers who had all the resources of University mainframes to call on.

 In the years since then, he has developed a large range of general purpose and bespoke logging systems and graphical displays which can quickly be adapted for your own projects.

 Joe now has off-the-shelf solutions which can communicate with industrial sensors using a variety of protocols such as MODBUS, CANBUS, HART, and other proprietory messaging systems.
 Sensor inter-connects via RS232, RS422, RS485, Ethernet, 4-20ma loops, and the Dallas one-wire bus systems are all available.

 Specific work for a Global Pharmaceutical client required all data capture to conform to FDA traceability standards - ensuring that nobody can later alter the captured data to fiddle the numbers.
 This requires each data point to be encrypted using data from the surrounding measurements, taking into account the history of previously captured data.
 A satisfying moment came when one of this client's staff asked around the office if anyone new how to use a software package supplied with some instruments they'd just bought - Joe had actually written the software for the equipment manufacturer 4 years earlier!